 But we can protect EPA’s coal ash rule.
 Tell your senators to oppose any attempt to undermine or delay EPA’s rule.
 You can also join our efforts to defend EPA’s current rule and fight for a strong coal plant water pollution standard!

 Since EPA first proposed its rule to regulate coal ash in 2010, a determined group of pro-pollution lawmakers have been trying to find legislative ways to undermine EPA’s authority.

 In the spring of 2012 some Representatives and Senators fought tooth and nail to have an anti-EPA coal ash bill passed as part of the Transportation Bill (H.R.
 4348, “Surface Transportation Extension Act, Part II”).
 An amendment, introduced by Rep. McKinley, was placed in the Transportation Bill and would have stripped EPA of the ability to create and enforce federal standards for disposal of coal ash.
 In the place of EPA authority, the McKinley amendment would have offered unenforceable guidelines even weaker than those included in EPA’s current coal ash rule.
 Clearly, undermining EPA’s authority remains a legislative priority for Rep. McKinley (see above).

 In June 2013, Rep. McKinley proposed H.R.
 2218, the Coal Residuals Reuse and Management Act of 2013.
 This proposed legislation mirrored prior and current attempts by McKinley, seeking to prevent the EPA from setting protective and federally enforceable standards for the disposal of coal ash.

 Public outcry to keep this anti-environment rider from the Transportation Bill was loud and the Transportation Bill finally passed without the coal ash amendment attached.

-Earthjustice has developed the chart below, which you can also download here, which shows just how deceptive many of these bills are.
-You can also click the chart below to make it bigger.
+Earthjustice has a chart, which you can also download here, which shows just how deceptive many of these bills were.